-A living will, or advance directive, is a formal document stating one’s wishes for medical treatment if they are no longer able to give consent or communicate their preferences.
-This document explicitly states whether and which medical treatments should be provided if the person becomes terminally ill or are critically injured in an accident and are no longer able to express their informed consent.
+A living will is a formal document that states one’s wishes for medical treatment if they are unable to give consent or communicate their preferences.
+These documents state what kind of medical treatments should be given to the person who signs them.
+This is typically for those who become terminally ill or are critically injured and cannot give their consent towards medical treatments.
+Some of the treatments living wills cover are:

 - Pacemakers and ICDs

 Using these devices requires consent for a variety of reasons.
 Getting these preferences formally written in a document will ensure that your voice is heard for these medical decisions.
 You can also get these preferences updated at any time in your living will if any major life events occur.
 It’s never a bad idea to prepare for any kind of circumstance by signing your medical preferences in a living will.

 Why Should I Get A Living Will Today?